Leonardo-Boss/suckless-site/suckless.org/wiki.md

 The review of your changes might take one day, due to the different timezones we all live in.

-Please make sure to pull for incoming changes before you push your changes, to minimize problems.
+__Please make sure to update for incoming changes using »git pull«, before you push changes, to minimize merge problems.__

 The wiki repository above is world-writable.